loggregator/lite/README.md

 # if you need to route *.bosh-lite.com ips to your env do
 lite set-routes my-cool-env

+# to remove routes for an env
+lite unset-routes my-cool-env

 # to delete an env
 lite delete my-cool-env